Zarmakuizz/woobat/README.md

 * Export finished tournament as a tdf

 SECONDARY
-* Import players from a user's players.xml file from TOM - CORE DONE
+* Import players from a user's players.xml file from TOM - DONE
-* Export players for the user's TOM - CORE DONE
+* Export players for the user's TOM - DONE
 * Edit/remove players from the list of known players
 * Edit/remove players from the list of registered players
 * Load tournament as a tdf - SOON